+Being prepared for financial uncertainty

-BEING PREPARED FOR FINANCIAL UNCERTAINTY: A STAFFING OWNER'S GUIDE
+A STAFFING OWNER'S GUIDE

+Being prepared for financial uncertainty: A Staffing Owner's Guide

-In staffing, the one thing you can be certain of is that things will change.
+In the staffing industry, the one thing you can be certain of is that things will change.
 For staffing firm owners, volatility and uncertainty is part of the challenge they face every day in running their business.
-To that end, we have compiled a guide for staffing owners to draw upon when the economic future is hazy.
+To that end, we have compiled a guide for staffing firm owners to draw upon when the economic future is hazy.
 In it we will discuss the economic factors at play, how to manage your finances, what to consider when exploring new revenue streams, how to leverage your taxes, and more.

-JUMP TO SECTION
+JUMP TO SECT ΠΟΝ

-Economic Factors and Trends in 2019 2

-Tip #1: Be Smart With Your Money 5
+Tip #1: Be Smart With Your Money 3

-Tip #2: Know Your Debt Structure 6
+Tip #2: Know Your Debt Structure 4

-Tip #3 Explore Other Revenue Opportunities 8
+Tip #3: Explore Other Revenue Opportunities 6

-Tip #4: Focus on Relationships 9
+Tip #4: Focus on Relationships .7

-Tip #5: Outsmart Your Taxes 10
+Tip #5: Be Smart About Your Taxes

-ECONOMIC FACTORS AND TRENDS IN 2019

-2019 has a lot of different factors contributing to uncertainty, including rising interest rates, lower unemployment than we've ever seen before, a predicted slow down in GDP, possible trade conflicts, and more.

-Nearly half - 48 percent - of Americans say they believe economic conditions are worsening, up from 45 percent in December and 36 percent in November, according to a recent Gallup poll.

-Let's take a deeper look at some of the contributing factors:
+TIP #1: